-Flip cartesian coordinates so that horizontal becomes vertical, and vertical, horizontal.
-This is primarily useful for converting geoms and statistics which display y conditional on x, to x conditional on y.
+coord_flip() is useful for geoms and statistics that do not support the orientation setting, and converting the display of y conditional on x, to x conditional on y.

 Arguments